murex/TCR/README.md

 The Cobra library download is already dealt with through Go Module dependencies, which means that in most situations you will not need to worry about installing it.

-In case you need to add or modify subcommands, options or parameters, you may need to use the Cobra Generator.
+In case you need to add or modify subcommands, options or parameters, you may want to use the Cobra Generator.
 In this situation you can refer to
 [Cobra Generator documentation](https://github.com/spf13/cobra/blob/master/user_guide.md#using-the-cobra-generator)